 Charlotte is also the author of the book, Armed for Ideological Warfare, and has contributed to the following works: Igniting a Revolution: Voices in Defense of Mother Earth (2006), A Call to Compassion (2010), Uncaged (2013) and Animals and the Environment: Advocacy, activism and the quest for common ground (2015).

 As a columnist, Charlotte’s articles have appeared in The Huffington Post, The Los Angeles Times, the Washington Post, Newsweek, Special Report, Salon, E the Environmental Magazine, xojane, The L.A.
-Daily News, Gawker, Publisher’s Weekly, Jezebel, The Oakland Tribune, Tolucan Times, The Globe, Counterpunch, The Daily Caller, Opinion Editorials, et al.
+Daily News, Gawker, Publisher’s Weekly, Jezebel, The Oakland Tribune, Tolucan Times, The Globe, Counterpunch, The Daily Caller, Opinion Editorials, The NY Daily News, et al.

-Charlotte lives in Los Angeles with her husband, her two rescue dogs and her nine rescue chickens.
+Charlotte lives in Los Angeles with her husband, her three rescue dogs and her assortment of rescue chickens.
 One of her hens, Mae Poulet, was a write-in candidate for vice-president in the 2012 election.
 Charlotte jokes, “I wanted to see a chick in the White House, but unfortunately some human named Obama won.”

-Charlotte’s hobbies include philosophy, tennis and collecting clothes (often from thrift shops).
+Charlotte’s hobbies include philosophy, tennis and collecting clothes (usually from thrift shops).
 Charlotte calls herself a “Jewish Jain,” and cherishes the principles of ahimsa (non-injury to all living beings) and philosophical determinism.

 Charlotte tracked down her birth family in her late twenties, but only recently met her natural siblings.
 Her natural grandfather—a lawyer who planned to run for U.S. Senate—was murdered by a devil worshipper in the 1940s.